 - Upset stomach

 Certain medical conditions and even medication may interact with Tylenol with Codeine.
 Therefore, let the doctor know about any of the following:

 - one is planning to become pregnant, or are already pregnant and breastfeeding.

 - one is taking any dietary supplements, prescription or nonprescription medicine.

 - one has any allergies to medicines or certain foods.

 - one is suffering from a heart condition, a kidney problem, a liver problem, or prostate problems, and etc.

 - one has a chronic obstructive pulmonary disease (COPD) or asthma.

 - one had recently undergone surgery.

 - one has a history of drug or alcohol abuse.

 Recent use of tranquilizers, alcohol, sedatives, or other narcotic medications may also become an issue.
 It is highly advised against using Tylenol with Codeine in this case.
 In addition, stay away from this drug combination if the ingestion of MAO inhibitors took place in the past 14 days.
 They include isocarboxazid, linezolid, and methylene blue injection, etc.).
 Furthermore, exceeding the prescribed dosage can have irreversible dire consequences.
 As a result, to avoid liver damage and other ramifications, do not overdose on Tylenol with Codeine.
 Lastly, do one notice skin redness or a rash that spreads and causes blistering and peeling?
 Then, immediately stop taking this medicine and call the doctor.

-What are certain medications checked in combination with Tylenol and Codeine?
+Medications checked in combination with Tylenol and Codeine

 - Advil (ibuprofen)